astridx/meinblog/content/posts/joomla/2UpdateChangeLog.en.md

 </updateservers>
 ```

+Wondering where to save those files?
+Perhaps an example is appropriate.
+Go to the repo https://github.com/astridx/pkg_agadvents.
+Here you can see the files `agadvents-update4.xml` and `changelog.xml`.
+If you click on one of the files, you can call the raw version via a button in the upper right corner.
+This is
+`raw.githubusercontent.com/astridx/pkg_agadvents/master/changelog.xml` respectively `github.com/astridx/pkg_agadvents/blob/master/agadvents-update4.xml`.
+I have included these addresses in the manifest XML file.
+In the example it is a package.
+But it is the same for a component, a module or a plugin.
+The XML file can be found at [pkg_agadvents.xml](https://github.com/astridx/pkg_agadvents/blob/master/j4/pkg_agadvents/src/administrator/manifests/packages/pkg_agadvents.xml)[github.com/astridx/pkg_agadvents/blob/master/j4/pkg_agadvents/src/administrator/manifests/packages/pkg_agadvents.xml].

 ### New files

 > The changes concerning the changelog and the Joomla Update Server are only mentioned in this chapter.
 In every other chapter you can update the numbers yourself if this is important to you.
-This is not witchcraft.
 If I described this over and over again, it would not only bore you - it would unnecessarily inflate this text.

 #### foo_update.xml (Update Server)<!-- \index{Update Server} -->